SOC 2 Type 2 in progress

 > /heron-audit

-Claude reads your project and generates the audit report automatically.
+Claude reads your project and generates the audit report automatically

-Audit history
+• Audit history

-Saved reports
+• Saved reports

-Full transcripts and risk analysis
+Full risk analysis with framework citations

-Risk trends
+• Risk trends

 Coming soon

-Team access
+• Team access

 Coming soon